 The Polish Government criticises the granting of the award, saying it is politically motivated.

 1985 - Mikhail Gorbachev becomes the leader of the Soviet Union.
-His reform polices of "glasnost" and "perestroika" remove the threat of armed Soviet intervention in the affairs of its Eastern European satellites and will eventually lead to the break-up of the Soviet Union.
+His reform polices of "glasnost" and "perestroika" remove the threat of armed Soviet intervention in the affairs of the Eastern European satellite states and eventually lead to the break-up of the Soviet Union.
 Poland is now free to follow its own path of reform.
 Political prisoners are released, opposition groups are formed, and Solidarity, though still illegal, begins to operate openly.

 1988 - Economic conditions in Poland continue to deteriorate.
 A new wave of labour unrest forces the government to negotiate with Walesa and other Solidarity leaders.

-1989 - "Roundtable talks" between the PZPR, Solidarity's Citizens' Committee, and other opposition groups are held in February 1989, lasting for 59 days.
+1989 - "Roundtable talks" between the PZPR, Solidarity's Citizens' Committee, and other opposition groups begin in February.
 Walesa acts as the chairman of the opposition delegation.
-He also supports the talks in speeches given around the country and meets with government representatives.
-The talks result in a compromise.
+After 59 days the delegates agree to a compromise.

-Solidarity is legalised, a senate is reintroduced to the parliament with the power to veto decisions by the Sejm (lower house), the office of president of Poland is created, and Solidarity is allowed to run candidates in free elections for a limited number of parliamentary seats.
+Solidarity is legalised.
+A senate with the power to veto decisions by the Sejm (lower house) is reintroduced to the parliament.
+The office of president of Poland is created.
+Solidarity is allowed to run candidates in free elections for a limited number of parliamentary seats.
 However, 65% of the seats will remain with the PZPR and its minority partners.

 Tadeusz Mazowiecki, a longtime Solidarity adviser, becomes the first noncommunist Polish prime minister since 1944.
 On 19 July the parliament elects General Jaruzelski as the first president of the new Poland.